-As in prior years, we will review internal audit plans and the results of their work.
-We will reflect the findings from these reports, together with reports from any other work completed in the year, in our reporting where there are issues that could have an impact on the year-end financial statements
+As in the prior year we will review internal audit plans and the results of their work.
+We consider these when designing our overall audit approach and when developing in our detailed testing strategy.
+We may also reflect relevant findings from their work in our reporting, where it raises issues that we assess could have a material impact on the year-end financial statements.